-The Madhya Kerala Diocese is one of the twenty-two dioceses of the Church of South India covering the central part of Kerala.
+The Madhya Kerala Diocese is one of the twenty-four dioceses of the Church of South India covering the central part of Kerala.
 When the Church of South India was formed on 27 September 1947, it was called the Diocese of Central Travancore and was later renamed the Diocese of Madhya Kerala.
 It was a part of the erstwhile Anglican Diocese of Travancore and Cochin founded in 1879.

 Kerala, the State, clothed in nature’s finery, protected by the Rocky Mountains in the East and washed by the waves of the Arabian Sea in the West, has been blessed with Christianity from the first century.
 Tradition has it that it was St. Thomas, the Apostle of Jesus who brought Christianity to Kerala.
 The Ancient Syrian Church of Malabar had links with Christian centers in West Asia.
 The winds of the Reformation which rocked Europe in the 16th century swept India as well with the coming of the missionaries of the Church Missionary Society, the London Missionary Society and the Basel Mission.